msarwadi/recommender/README.md

 I utilized Change's Existing Documentation of getting all the nonprofits and used the existing API documentation I found.

 ## Objective
-After inputting your company name and
+To provide your company with the best nonprofit it should donate to based on <u>YOUR</u> goals

 ## Setup & Execution
-1. Download the ZIP file:
+1. Download the ZIP file or go to Github and clone repository:
    ```
-   bash
    git clone https://github.com/msarwadi/recommender.git
    cd recommender
    ```